 Our kitchen remodel about five years ago has been wonderful to enjoy during this year of staying home.
 Our family of five fits around the marble topped island I had made in India just perfectly.

 Our dining pieces are classic Spanish Revival style.
 I added large iron lanterns from India for serious drama.

 Even though our house rambles, we don't have a dedicated dining room - but our Peruvian chairs and Argentinian dining table wedge into the kitchen just fine.
 A vintage teak glass cabinet from India holds all the overflow dishes and collections.

 Open shelves have been surprisingly easy to maintain.
 I love having what we truly use at easy reach, and enjoy having more places to show off our odd collections.

 We sourced encaustic tile from Morocco and installed reclaimed open shelves to keep glasses and everyday dishes at easy reach.

 Zellij tile is the way to go for outdoor dining.
 It is so easy to care for - and withstands our intense summer heat with no problems.

-The color and exuberance flows right outside - one of our zellij tile tables anchors a seating area near the pool.
+The color and exuberance of our exotic home decor flows right outside - one of our zellij tile tables anchors a seating area near the pool.

 Our back patio makeover this summer was a savior when we were homebound this year.
 Before we had this gorgeous Heritage Saltillo patio installed by Handcrafted Tile, the patio was a bit of a wasteland of broken up Kooldeck and concrete.
 Now it is a wonderful oasis with room for all of us to swim and lounge.